LIFE STORY

 About half a dozen of tough, good-looking youth were camped out there.

-If they really were Red Army fugitives, it was sad that their talents, energy and youth were being wasted in a fruitless confrontation with a society that had no idea of, or sympathy for, their idealistic goals.
+If they really were Red Army fugitives, it was sad that their talents, energy and youth were being wasted in a fruitless confrontation with a society that would never take the trouble to discover their idealistic goals.